gbmhunter/blog/content/posts/2022/happy-new-year-2022/_index.md

 - Started the upgrade from CSS to SCSS (using hugo-extended).
 - Started migrating from Markdown to AsciiDoc (using AsciiDoctor support provided by Hugo).
+- Settled on a colour scheme for drawing diagrams (using LibreOffice Draw).